-Annual General Meeting - At an AGM individual shareholders are normally given the opportunity to put questions to the Chairman and to other members of the Board that may be present although, due to the COVID-19 pandemic, physical attendance at the AGM is not possible in 2021.
-Notice of the AGM is sent to shareholders at least 21 working days before the meeting.
+Annual General Meeting - At an AGM, individual shareholders are normally given the opportunity to put questions to the Chairman and to other members of the Board that may be present.
+Notice of the AGM was sent to shareholders at least 21 working days before the meeting.
 Details of proxy votes for and against each resolution, together with the votes withheld are announced to the AQUIS Stock Exchange Growth Market and are published on the Company's website as soon as practical after the meeting.
+The last AGM was held on 10 January 2022.

-This report was approved by the board of directors on 2 December 2021 and signed on its behalf by:
+This report was approved by the board of directors on 29 June 2022 and signed on its behalf by: